graphile/graphile.github.io/src/pages/postgraphile/custom-mutations.md

 Notes on the above function:

-* `STRICT` is optional, it means that if any of the arguments are null then the mutation will not be called (and will thus return null with no error).
+* `STRICT` is optional, it means that if any of the arguments are null then the mutation will not be called (and will thus return null with no error) - this allows us to mark `teamId` as a required argument.
 * `SECURITY INVOKER` is the default, it means the function will run with the _security_ of the person who _invoked_ the function
 * `SECURITY DEFINER` means that the function will run with the _security_ of